 The idea behind an error budget is to allow you to balance the trade-offs between reliability and velocity.
 You want to ensure that your systems are as reliable as possible, but you also want to be able to move quickly and deliver new features and improvements to your users.
 An error budget can help you to strike a balance between these two requirements.

-Threshold-Based Budgeting
+Threshold-Based Budgets

 Using this approach, you set specific thresholds for different metrics or indicators of system health and allocate your error budget accordingly.